 Hard to get.
 He is playing hard to get.
-Would this be a game of cat and mouse?
+Would this be a game that you had become classified as adrift with the rest of of cat and mouse?
 No. No. I don't intend to kill Declain once he's mine, which makes that phrase a poor representation of our present situation.